markmals/recs/README.md

     -   [ ] Search by keyword
     -   [ ] Filter by date range
 -   [ ] Click on a tag to filter by that tag
--   [ ] Click on star rating to filter by that rating
+-   [x] Click on star rating to filter by that rating
--   [ ] Show how many stars in total
 -   [ ] Add icons to link tags
--   [ ] New favicon with dark mode support
+-   [ ] Higher-fidelity favicon with dark mode support
--   [ ] Refactor database code
+-   [x] Refactor database code
--   [ ] Refactor database tag structure
+-   [x] Refactor database tag structure